12 EDC Tactical Items for Every Prepper to Consider

-Before you go out and buy and new EDC items you might need, you should take the time to figure out exactly what will be useful in your life and what might be superfluous.
+Before you go out and buy any new EDC items you might need, you should take the time to figure out exactly what will be useful in your life and what might be a waste of resources.
 A good way to think about how you might organize a list of EDC gear is to consider these two groups:

 - Items you carry on your person

 - Items you carry in in a backpack

 If you think about your EDC kit in these two categories, it can be a bit easier to understand what you might want to have with you at all times.